 Project designation under the Building Canada Act

-The Building Canada Act is a tool to help advance select major projects that are deemed to be of national interest through a streamlined federal review and approval process, to reduce federal timelines to a maximum of two years.
+The Building Canada Act is a tool to help advance select major projects that are deemed to be of national interest through a streamlined federal review and approval process, by reducing federal timelines to a maximum of two years.

-The main purpose of designation under the Act is to streamline multiple federal decisions points in the approval process, into one upfront decision.
+The main purpose of designation under the Act is to streamline multiple federal decision points in the approval process, into one upfront decision.

 Learn more about the history and implementation of the Building Canada Act.